nbuchwitz/check_opnsense/README.md

 ## Create API credentials

 Go to the user manager and select the user you want to use for API access.
-Click the ``+`` icon in the ``API keys`` section to add a new API key, which triggers a download of a tex file containing the key and secret.
+Click the ``+`` icon in the ``API keys`` section to add a new API key, which triggers a download of a text file containing the key and secret.

 This file should look similar to this one: